DB-Vincent/guest-lecture-2/README.md

 ## Step 3: accessing the deployments using a service

-Now that we have 3 replica's of our application running, it's time to make add a service so it can be accessed.
-For this, we'll use a Kubernetes service which not only enables us to access our application, but this also automatically load balances over our replica's.
+Now that we have 3 replicas of our application running, it's time to add a service so it can be accessed.
+For this, we'll use a Kubernetes service which not only enables us to access our application, but this also automatically load balances over our replicas.

 Let's start with a basic Service manifest: